mehedihasanbijoy/Bangla-Handwritten-Character-Recognition/README.md

 1. Upload the `ModelName.ipynb` file in colab.
 2. Upload the `Dataset.zip` file in `ModelName.ipynb` notebook's Files section.
 3. Run the notebook.
-4. Two files will be saved after the training completed.
+4. Two files can be found in the files section when training is complete.
 Download both `ModelName.h5` and `ModelName.json` files and keep them in `./Saved Models` directory.
 #### Part_2: In PC
 5. Extract `Dataset.zip` file.
 6. Run `LoadModel.ipynb` and follow the notebook for further work.